 Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 • CO, ID, MT/DK, NV/CA, OR, • ID, MT/DK, OR, WY: Same as No WEMs would be necessary, Waiver: The Authorized Officer Same as Alternative 4.
-UT: None Alternative I. since all GRSG habitat may consider and grant a waiver WY: NSO 0.6 lek buffer in management areas would be of the NSO stipulation on an PHMA: • CO: closed to new fluid mineral existing lease after documenting, Waiver: This stipulation may be NSO-I (Within One mile of leasing. in coordination with the waived over the entire lease if, in Active Leks) and NSO-2 (One appropriate State agency, that the coordination with the state Mile from Active Leks to the lease with the GRSG NSO wildlife agency, it is determined Remainder of PHMA): stipulation is no longer in PHMA that the Greater Sage-Grouse lek No waivers are authorized unless (and IHMA in Idaho).
+UT: None Alternative I. since all GRSG habitat may consider and grant a waiver WY: NSO 0.6 lek buffer in management areas would be of the NSO stipulation on an PHMA: • CO: closed to new fluid mineral existing lease after documenting, Waiver: This stipulation may be NSO-1 (Within One mile of leasing. in coordination with the waived over the entire lease if, in Active Leks) and NSO-2 (One appropriate State agency, that the coordination with the state Mile from Active Leks to the lease with the GRSG NSO wildlife agency, it is determined Remainder of PHMA): stipulation is no longer in PHMA that the Greater Sage-Grouse lek No waivers are authorized unless (and IHMA in Idaho).
 This would has been classified as unactive as the area or resource mapped as only be applicable on leases that determined by the state wildlife possessing the attributes were issued when the parcel was agency.
 Any changes to this protected by the stipulation is in PHMA, then the PHMA stipulation will be made in determined during collaboration boundaries were subsequently accordance with the land use with the State of Colorado to adjusted through the appropriate plan and/or the regulatory lack those attributes or potential planning process (i.e., plan provisions for such changes.
 (For attributes.
-A 30-day public notice maintenance or amendment). guidance on the use of this and comment period is required D stipulation, see BLM Manuals before waiver of a stipulation.
+A 30-day public notice maintenance or amendment). guidance on the use of this and comment period is required Brian to waiting the NSO stipulation, see BLM Manuals before waiver of a stipulation.
 Prior to waiving the NSO 1624 and 3101.)
-Waivers would require BLM stipulation for a given area, the State Director approval. potential waiver shall be subject to public review for at least a 30- • NV/CA: day period (e.g., could be part of Waiver: The stipulation may be the APD NEPA process). waived if the authorized officer, in consultation with the appropriate state agency (NDOW, SETT, and/or CDFW), determines that the entire leasehold is within unsuitable habitat (see exceptions above) and would not result in direct, indirect, or cumulative impacts to GRSG and/or its habitat. to GRSG and/or its nabitat. • UT: The BLM Authorized Officer may grant a waiver to a fluid mineral lease no surface occupancy stipulation if, through the appropriate planning process (i.e., plan maintenance, amendment) the area is no longer within PHMA.
-10 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 1
+Waivers would require BLM stipulation for a given area, the potential waiver shall be subject State Director approval. to public review for at least a 30- NN//GA day period (e.g., could be part of • NV/CA: the APD NEPA process).
+Waiver: The stipulation may be the ALD INLI A process). waived if the authorized officer, in consultation with the appropriate state agency (NDOW, SETT, and/or CDFW), determines that the entire leasehold is within unsuitable habitat (see exceptions above) and would not result in direct, indirect, or cumulative impacts to GRSG and/or its habitat. • UT: The BLM Authorized Officer may grant a waiver to a fluid mineral lease no surface occupancy stipulation if, through the appropriate planning process (i.e., plan maintenance, amendment) the area is no longer within PHMA.
+1 - 0 1